Cadillac ATS: Powertrains

-In mid-December 2011, Cadillac unveiled the newly-developed 2.0-litre engine, intended for use in both the ATS and the Chevrolet Malibu.
+In mid-December 2011, Cadillac unveiled the newly developed 2.0-liter engine, intended for use in both the ATS and the Chevrolet Malibu.
 Extensive efforts went into minimizing friction, resulting in the engine being able to produce 90 percent of its torque at just 1,500 RPM.
-At the time, the ATS' 276 hp 2.0 engine had the highest specific output of any General Motors engine, and is the most power-dense engine certified by the Society of Automotive Engineers, at 138 hp per litre.
+At the time, the ATS's 276 hp 2.0 engine had the highest specific output of any General Motors engine, and was the most power-dense engine certified by the Society of Automotive Engineers, at 138 hp per liter.

-The ATS initially offered three engine options and two transmissions; the range started at the entry-level 2.5-litre LCV inline-four engine producing an output of 202 hp and 190 lbft, available with a 6-speed automatic transmission.
+The ATS initially offered three engine options and two transmissions.
+The range started at the entry-level 2.5-liter LCV inline-four engine, producing an output of 202 hp and 190 lbft, available with a 6-speed automatic transmission.
 Its top speed is limited at 220 kph and it has a 0–100 km/h acceleration of 7.5 seconds.
-A 2.0-litre LTG inline-four model available with either a 6-speed automatic or a 6-speed manual producing 272 hp and 260 lbft was available at launch; its acceleration was rated at 5.9 to 6 seconds for rear-wheel drive models, while it was rated at 6.1 seconds for the all-wheel drive 6-speed automatic model.
+A 2.0-liter LTG inline-four model available with either a 6-speed automatic or a 6-speed manual producing 272 hp and 260 lbft was available at launch; its acceleration was rated at 5.9 to 6 seconds for rear-wheel drive models, while it was rated at 6.1 seconds for the all-wheel drive 6-speed automatic model.
 Each model had a top speed of 225 kph.
-Lastly, a 3.6 LFX engine, benefitting from a V6 configuration, was available which produced an output of 321 hp and 274 lbft.
+Lastly, a 3.6 LFX engine, benefitting from a V6 configuration, was available, which produced an output of 321 hp and 274 lbft.
 Its 0–100 km/h acceleration was rated at 5.4 seconds, while its top speed was limited to 245 kph.
-General Motors had stated at debut that a diesel model would be available of both the ATS and the CTS, however these plans had never came to fruition.
+General Motors had stated at debut that a diesel model of both the ATS and the CTS would be available, but these plans never came to fruition.